ChandulaNethmal/chandulanethmal.github.io/_posts/2020-07-24-Motor_controller_design.md

 </figure>

 ### Important Facts on PCB design
-As you can see I have placed copper tracks in different trace sizes.
-The reason behind this was an extremely important fact which is current flowing ratings though each copper track.
+As you can see, I have placed copper tracks in different trace sizes.
+The reason behind this was an extremely important fact which is different current flowing ratings though each copper track.
 Current carrying capability of copper tracks are basically depending on trace width, copper thickness and coper material properties.

 <figure class="half">
 	<a href="/assets/images/motor_control2/pcb5.jpg"><img src="/assets/images/motor_control2/pcb5.jpg"></a>